stealth-media/sage/README.md

     - Find HTML @ `resources/views/partials/mobile-menu.blade.php` which has been included in `resources/views/layouts/header.blade.php`,
     - CSS @ `resources/less/layouts/mobile-menu.less`
     - JS to handle slide out and nav buttons @ `resources/scripts/app.js` `mobileMenu()`
     - Note: When the mobile menu is activated, `#panel` will slide.
-If you have `position: fixed;` elements outside of `#panel` ie. the nav, be sure to add the class `.panel-fixed`.
+If you have `position: fixed;` elements outside of `#panel` ie. the nav, be sure to add the class `.fixed-to-panel`.
 This will slide your fixed elements with the panel.

 ### Scroll to animations
 - This Boilerplate includes ready to use scroll to animations